Wizard Class Overview in Diablo Immortal

 Choose the Wizard if you want to bend the elements to your will, wielding the might of fire, ice, lightning and pure arcane power into the singular purpose of annihilating your enemies.
 While weaving spellcraft into storms, twisters, and explosions, the Wizard remains safe behind by mighty shields of ice — whether fighting from afar, or into fierce melee.With the ability to tear open gorging Black Holes into the fabric of reality itself, the Wizard is the embodiment of elemental power in Diablo Immortal.

 - Wizards are masters of elemental synergies, and their spells are much more interactive with each other than the abilities of other classes.
-Skill fusions like reflecting or scorching enemies when cast on -burnt ground lead to devastating primordial combos that are extremely satisfying to pull off.
+Skill fusions like Ice Crystal reflecting Ray of Frost or Arcane Wind scorching enemies when cast on Meteor-burnt ground lead to devastating primordial combos that are extremely satisfying to pull off.
 Such combos scale nicely with the increasing mastery of the player.

 - Contrary to the expectation of sorcerous frailty and the spell-slinging archetype, Wizards offer a good variety of playstyles at all ranges, including completely viable melee wizardry.